/images/resources/howtos/authentication/user-account-lockout.jpg

 The Curity Identity Server provides a username/password (HTML Form) authenticator out-of-the-box that can lock a user based on a configured number of failed authentication attempts.
 This can be coupled with the rolling-session-period setting to keep the user locked for a configured number of minutes.
 The lockout is session-based, and the number of failed login attempts is stored in a user session.

 Sometimes, however, it's desirable to control the lockout centrally to not rely on the user session itself; and with that, lock the user across any session.
 This article outlines a way to configure a centralized lockout of a user with event listeners.
-This can be accomplished using either a bucket or the default accounts table, and a custom SQL query used by the Credential Manager in use.
+This can be accomplished using either a bucket or the default accounts table, and a custom SQL query used by the credential manager in use.

 Overview